webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 This new circle is much larger than the actual eyeball, because we want to move it around behind a smaller pair of eyelids.
-(Don't worry for now that the shape is too wide.)
+(Don't worry for now that the shape is wider than the drawing area.)
 Before you build the eyelids, you should stash away the graphic components you've already defined.
-Add a
-'''defs''' region to the '''svg''':
+Add a '''defs''' region to the '''svg''':

 <syntaxhighlight lang="html5" highlight="11-13">
 <!DOCTYPE html>